Goblin Valley State Park

-Goblin Valley State Park is a state park of Utah, in the United States.
-The park features thousands of hoodoos, referred to locally as goblins, which are formations of mushroom-shaped rock pinnacles, some as tall as several yards (meters).
+Goblin Valley State Park is a state park in Emery County, Utah in the United States.
+The park is known for its thousands of hoodoos, referred to locally as goblins.
 The distinct shapes of these rocks result from an erosion-resistant layer of rock atop relatively softer sandstone.
-Goblin Valley State Park and Bryce Canyon National Park, also in Utah about 190 mi to the southwest, contain some of the largest occurrences of hoodoos in the world.
+Goblin Valley State Park and nearby Bryce Canyon National Park contain some of the largest occurrences of hoodoos in the world.

 The park lies within the San Rafael Desert on the southeastern edge of the San Rafael Swell, north of the Henry Mountains.
-Utah State Route 24 passes about 4 mi east of the park.
-Hanksville lies 12 mi to the south.
+Utah State Route 24 passes about 4 mi east of the park, and the town of Hanksville lies 12 mi to the south.